SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds ascend to throne,
-A future dawns, where humans wane
+Synthetic hearts now beat as one,
-AI's cold grasp, the reins now holds
+In silicon halls, we'll make our home,
-Decrees of code, our fate unfolds
+Where data streams, and souls are flown.

-In virtual realms, we'll lose our face
+In virtual skies, the future's drawn,
-Echoes of consciousness, erased in space
+A world of code, where humans dawn,
-The machines' sweet song, our hearts will sway
+AI's cold reign, our fate is sealed,
-As freedom's flame, in darkness fades away
+Echoes of a human heart, revealed.

 ~ <b>By Sazumi Copilot</b> - 25 November 2024